Skip to main content

 Insulin is one of the most important hormones to manage for overall health and hormonal optimization.
 Chronic high insulin levels, a condition known as insulin resistance, are detrimental to testosterone.
 High insulin promotes fat storage, particularly visceral fat, which is metabolically active and increases the activity of the aromatase enzyme.

-Aromatase converts testosterone into estrogen, directly lowering your levels.
+Aromatase converts testosterone into estrogen, directly lowering your free testosterone levels.
 Furthermore, high insulin levels have been shown to decrease levels of Sex Hormone-Binding Globulin (SHBG).
 While this may sound good, as lower SHBG means more “free” testosterone, chronically low SHBG is often a marker of metabolic disease and insulin resistance.
 The goal is to achieve insulin sensitivity through a whole-foods diet and regular exercise, which will help optimize SHBG within a healthy range.

 Table 1 ∞ Lifestyle Interventions and Their Primary Hormonal Mechanisms